The coolest trees to hug, climb and admire from all across Canada

 This farm full of Christmas trees in Lachute, Que.

-This stunning 125-year-old Rhododendron tree in Ladysmith, B.C.
+This stunning Rhododendron tree named Lady Cynthia that's almost 120-years-old in Ladysmith, B.C.

 The famous 'Shubenacadie Tree' which sits in a cornfield near Shubenacadie, N.S.